 It isn’t possible to do this for every single character, but the ones who are really important are owed a tangible existence by the author.
 Characters with no depth may appear to readers as one or two dimensional, and this should only apply to incidental characters who may only appear once or very occasionally.
-I … More CHARACTERS: Three-dimensional Beings
+I have … More CHARACTERS: 3-Dimensional Beings

 Any author worth their salt will implement consequences or some form of penalty for characters who use magic.
 You cannot walk, or run, or swim without expending energy, and likewise you cannot think, or perform any sort of mental activity without doing the same.
 Nevertheless, some characters may be more adept at using magic and … More Systems of Magic: Science & Logistics

 How often have you read a book that involves topics you’re passionate about?
 I am not referring to genre, but rather themes and subjects that may be involved.
 You may have a particular interest in ancient history and mythology, or modern warfare, or in this case, the age of sail.
 I have a penchant for wanting … More Nautical Research for Seafaring Authors

 Sometimes it might be hard to tell which characters fit into these categories – especially if you have a large cast like I do.
 I’m a deep thinker, so I think about this sort of thing a lot.
 Villains are usually antagonists (occasionally a villain might happen to be a protagonist though it’s rare), but there are … More CHARACTERS: Villains, Antagonists & Anti-heroes

 I have often heard it said that immortal and incredibly powerful characters have no real place in fantasy and science fiction because of what they are capable of.
 It apparently makes them uninteresting.
 Perhaps in the past this has been said because it hasn’t been done very well, or perhaps because an author hasn’t written … More CHARACTERS: The Power of Immortals